MuSAELab/Multimodal-dataset-catalog/README.md

 [**SceneFake**](https://zenodo.org/record/7663324): acoustic scene is crafted while voice itself remains unchanged.
 Detailed generation pipeline can be found in the [paper](https://arxiv.org/pdf/2211.06073.pdf).

+[**Singfake**](https://singfake.org/): In-the-wild dataset consisting of 28.93 hours of bonafide and 29.40 hours of deepfake song clips in five languages from 40 singers.
+Train/valid/test splits were provided with the data.

 ### Healthcare